top of page

 We believe that a "A hand up - not a hand out" approach is the best way to help.
 This often involves providing training to people who have asked for help and have an interest in learning.

-The local people, especially the women, want to create local work and activities so they can earn money, and stay at home to look after their children.
-And they want their pride back...
+The local people, especially the women, want local work and activities so they can earn money, and stay near their homes so they can look after their children.

-The town of San Pedro Itzicán is located in the Municipality of Poncitlán, in the State of Jalisco, Mexico, on the edge of Lake Chapala.
+The town of San Pedro Itzicán is located in the Municipality of Poncitlán, in the State of Jalisco, Mexico, overlooking Lake Chapala.

 San Pedro Itzicán is located on steep hills (the centre of the town is located at 1,500 metres), with a steep hill down to the lakeshore.
 The lakeshore is deep at that point, unlike other parts of Lake Chapala.
 Farming is limited because of the hills and rocky landscape.